SABS-R3/module01_se_day2/_episodes/04-functional-python.md

 ### Dictionary and Set Comprehensions

-Dictionary and set comprehensions are fundamentally the same as list comprehensions but use the dictionary or set literal syntax:
+Dictionary and set comprehensions are fundamentally the same as list comprehensions but use the dictionary or set literal syntax.

+So set comprehensions are:

 ~~~
 print({2 * i for i in range(5)})